Gerald Bard Tjoflat

-Gerald Bard Tjoflat (born December 6, 1929) is an American lawyer and Senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.
+Gerald Bard Tjoflat (born December 6, 1929) is an American lawyer and jurist serving as a Senior United States circuit judge of the U.S. Court of Appeals for the Eleventh Circuit.
+He was appointed in 1975 by President Gerald Ford.
+He previously served as a U.S. district judge on the U.S. District Court for the Middle District of Florida from 1970 to 1975 and as a state court judge on the Fourth Judicial Circuit of Florida from 1968 to 1970.

 Education and career

-Tjoflat was born in Pittsburgh, Pennsylvania.
-He served in the United States Army from 1953 to 1955, attaining the rank of corporal.
-Tjoflat earned his Bachelor of Laws from Duke University School of Law in 1957.
-He was in private practice in Jacksonville, Florida from 1957 to 1968 and served as a judge of the Fourth Judicial Circuit of Florida in Jacksonville from 1968 to 1970.
+Tjoflat was born in 1929 in Pittsburgh, Pennsylvania.
+In his youth, Tjoflat was a baseball pitcher and received an offer to work out with the Cincinnati Reds before college.
+He then attended the University of Virginia on a baseball scholarship.
+After two years, he transferred to the University of Cincinnati, where he completed his undergraduate degree.
+Tjoflat enrolled in the University of Cincinnati College of Law, but was drafted into the U.S. Army at the end of his first semester to serve in the Korean War.
+He served in the Counterintelligence Corps until 1955, attaining the rank of corporal.
+After leaving the Army, Tjoflat returned to Cincinnati and completed his first year of law school.
+He then transferred to the Duke University School of Law, graduating in 1957 with a Bachelor of Laws.
+Tjoflat was in private practice in Jacksonville, Florida from 1957 to 1968 and served as a judge of the Fourth Judicial Circuit of Florida in Jacksonville from 1968 to 1970.

 Federal judicial service

 President Richard Nixon nominated Tjoflat to the United States District Court for the Middle District of Florida on October 7, 1970, to a new seat created by 84 Stat.
-294. He was confirmed by the United States Senate on October 13, 1970, he received his commission three days later.
+294. He was confirmed by the United States Senate on October 13, 1970 and received his commission three days later.
 His service terminated on December 12, 1975, due to his elevation to the Fifth Circuit.
 President Gerald Ford nominated Tjoflat to the United States Court of Appeals for the Fifth Circuit on November 3, 1975, to a seat vacated by Judge John Milton Bryan Simpson.
-He was confirmed by the Senate on November 20, 1975, he received his commission the next day and began serving on the court on December 12, 1975.
+He was confirmed by the Senate on November 20, 1975, received his commission the next day, and began serving on the court on December 12, 1975.
 Tjoflat was reassigned by operation of law to the United States Court of Appeals for the Eleventh Circuit on October 1, 1981, when that court was established.
-He served as Chief Judge from 1989 to 1996.